miladrayka/addzyme/README.md

 >    python3 -m venv env
 >    source env/bin/activate

 Which env is the location to create the virtual environment.
-Now you can install packages:
+Now, you can install packages:

 >    pip install *package_name*==*version"